senesis/sandbox/compatibility_with_CliMAF.md

 defined by facets which translate to actual data files through configuration of so-called data projects.

-CliMAF allows :
+CliMAF allows to :

-- to apply diagnostic 'scripts', coded in any language, provided they meet very minimal requirements, and they accept command-line arguments
+- apply diagnostic 'scripts', coded in any language, provided they meet very minimal requirements, and they accept command-line arguments
-- to easily describe piping and combining such scripts, using the full flexibility of python
+- easily describe piping and combining such scripts, using the full flexibility of python
-- to keep track of such combinations by building formal expressions in a simple syntax (called **CRS** for CliMAF Reference Syntax)
+- keep track of such combinations by building formal expressions in a simple syntax (called **CRS** for CliMAF Reference Syntax); the CRS is notably a way to document the provenance of all CliMAF result and build a unique identifier for each result
-- to trigger CRS expression computation only once needed (this is also called 'lazy evaluation')
+- trigger CRS expression computation only once needed (this is also called 'lazy evaluation')
-- to handle a cache of results, which access keys are CRS expressions.
+- handle a cache of results, which access keys are CRS expressions.

 ### Scripts interface principles in CliMAF
 #### Data formats